 Chromatic harmonic practices, including enharmonic modulations and altered chords.
 Composition and analysis of rondo or sonata forms.
 Prerequisite: MUS 222; should be taken concurrently with MUS 225.
 Carbon

-The course develops ear-training and keyboard skills by way of melodic, harmonic and rhythmic dictation, sight-singing and beginning harmonization at the keyboard.
+The course develops ear-training by way of melodic, harmonic and rhythmic dictation, sight-singing and beginning harmonization at the keyboard.
 Prerequisite: Permission of the instructor; should be taken concurrently with MUS 222 (one half credit).
 Butterfield, Norcross

 A continuation of Music 224.
 Additional topics include modulation and score reading.
 (Prerequisite: MUS 224 and permission of the instructor; should be taken concurrently with MUS 223 (one half credit).
 Butterfield